Pet Loss During Pregnancy: A Compassionate Guide for Expecting Mothers

 Preparing for Emotional Triggers

-Certain moments during pregnancy and early parenthood might trigger fresh waves of grief:
+Certain moments during pregnancy and early parenthood might trigger fresh waves of grief.
+Being prepared for these moments can help you navigate them with more grace and less guilt.
+Common trigger times include:

 - Nesting phase: Preparing spaces your pet once occupied